tarunawahyudi/clean-architecture-ddd-example/README.md

 │           │   └───Middleware
 │           ├───Models
 │           └───Providers

 ```

-## Usecase Utama
+## Use Case (Business Logic)

-### Users
+### Products

-Inside the `Application/usecase/users` directory, you will find the implementation of usecases for user management.
+Inside the `Application/usecase/products` directory, you will find the implementation of usecases for product management.
 This allows you to perform CRUD operations on user entities.
 ## Testing

 We provide tests covering various aspects of application functionality.
 These tests are located in the `_test` directories in each layer of the application, including usecases, entities, and controllers.